-What Is a Cold Email?
-Its Definition & Importance
+What is a Cold Email?
+Cold Email Definition & Importance

 A cold email is an unsolicited email used as an email marketing technique to introduce your brand to a recipient who has no prior relationship with you or your company.
 This does not mean it is spamming – although it is quite easy to make it look like spam mail – it is just a way of saying hello.

 Emailing, in general, is a strategy that does not take a lot of time of the potential customers or visitors, unlike a cold call.
 Also, since you will send these cold emails to your potential customers, you can personalize the email content according to them, creating a more personal bond.

 These two factors result in higher return-on-investment rates – which is, according to Wikipedia, the ratio between income and investment.